iloveponies/120-hour-epic-sax-marathon/sudoku.markdown

 ~~~

 <exercise>
-Write the function `(valid-values board coordinates)` that returns a set with
+Write the function `(valid-values-for board coordinates)` that returns a set
-all valid numbers for the square at `coordinates`.
+with all valid numbers for the square at `coordinates`.

 If the square at `coordinates` already has a value, `valid-values` should
 return the empty set `#{}`.